April 12-14, 2016

 "I have been attending the legislative conferences for many years as it offers me, as a rural rancher, the unique opportunity to be on the Hill, meet face-to-face with agencies and political decision makers, and have a voice.
 PLC and NCBA put together a wonderful opportunity for each individual to participate, have a voice, and learn how they truly can make a difference by being there." - Brenda Richards

-NCBA's official hotel for the Legislative Conference is the Washington Court Hotel, located just two blocks from Capitol Hill.
+NCBA's official hotel for the Legislative Conference is the Hyatt Regency Washington on Capitol Hill, located just two blocks from Capitol Hill.
 More information regarding our discounted room block & making reservations can be found here.

 March 28-30, 2017, Washington, D.C.